sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-vm.md

 ## Use the RTSP simulator

-If you don't have real camera devices to connect to your IoT Edge device, you can use the two simulated camera devices in the public safety application template.
+If you don't have real camera devices to connect to your IoT Edge device, you can use the two simulated camera devices in the security and safety video analytics application template.
 This section shows you how to use a simulated video stream in your IoT Edge device.

 These instructions show you how to use the [Live555 Media Server](http://www.live555.com/mediaServer/) as a RTSP simulator in a docker container.